carolisteia/lancelot-par-maints-langages/README.md

 - **Castilian (Old Spanish)**, and
 - **Old Italian**.

-Due to the unstable and fragmentary nature of transmission, only **comparable segments** from selected witnesses were retained.
+Due to the fragmentary and unstable nature of the textual transmission, only **comparable segments** from selected witnesses were retained.
 Alignment is performed at the **clause (“sentence”) level**, preceded by a segmentation step using a custom-trained model.
 The aligned outputs are then used for **variant classification** and **stemmatological exploration**.

 ### Source Witnesses